JavierDega/pip/README.md

 - A memory allocator interface is provided including a DefaultAllocator implementation that uses a multibody dense linear pool.

 ## Get started (win/linux):
--Download a release,
+-Download a release
 -include headers in 'include' folder
 -link against 'pip.lib'
 -Done

 The 'Testbed' binary is there so you can quickly check the engine demos.
 The executable will generate 'imgui.ini' when running to store GUI window settings.